 Gravel Garden, June 2024

 The grape vine represents the changing landscape of the Kent countryside, where vinyards are being added each year.
 Soils in the Stour valley have been shown to be similar to the Champagne area of France.
-Our warmer and drier summers have made it worthwhile for production of qulaity English white wine.
+Our warmer and drier summers have made it worthwhile for production of quality English white wine.
 The grape vine we chose is not for wine-making but is called Parra (Vitis vinifera) Aldedo.
 It is planted in a re-purposed chiller cabinet by the green container.

 Vine planted April 2024